 The new electricity generation and storage technology candidates considered in NZAu are listed in Table 33.
 In addition to variable renewable technologies, a range of conventional electricity generation technologies are available to be built in the modelling, as well as various types of electricity storage.
 We note that the emissions constraint does not necessarily preclude gas turbines without CCS from operating in the system, due to the possibility of hydrogen blending.
-We therefore allow CCGT and OCGT plant to be fired on any blend of natural gas and hydrogen from 2035 onwards.
+We therefore allow new CCGT and OCGT plant to be fired on any blend of natural gas and hydrogen from 2035 onwards.

-Variable renewable Solid fuel Gaseous fuel Storage Large-scale solar PV Black coal Combined cycle gas turbine Li-ion battery Onshore wind Black coal with CCS CCGT with CCS Pumped hydro (PHES) Offshore wind Brown coal CCGT Allam cycle Rooftop solar PV Biomass Open cycle gas turbine Biomass with CCS Biomass Allam cycle Gen. IV Nuclear (allowed in key sensitivities)
+Variable renewable Solid fuel Gaseous fuel Storage Large-scale solar PV Black coal Combined cycle gas turbine Li-ion battery Onshore wind Black coal with CCS CCGT with CCS Pumped hydro (PHES) Offshore wind Brown coal Open cycle gas turbine Rooftop solar PV Biomass Biomass with CCS Nuclear SMR (allowed in certain sensitivities)